 Water skiing, wake boarding or riding a towed, inflatable apparatus are some of the more popular water sports.
 However, never exceed the limits of the ski bar.
 Also, never tow an airborne device or another vessel from the ski bar, they are over the limits of the ski tow bar.
+Tow bar is to be used for watersports and towable inflatables with a maximum of 2 riders and a combined weight limit of 340 lbs.
+Tow bar is not to be used for parasailing, kite flying or towing other boats.
 Taking part in any water sport requires increased safety awareness by the participant and the boat operator.
-If you have never pulled someone behind your boat before, it is a good idea to spend some hours as an observer, working with and learning from an experienced driver.
-It is also important to be aware of the skill and experience of the person being pulled.
+If you have never pulled someone behind your boat before, it is a good idea to spend some hours as an observer, working with and learning from an experience of the person being pulled.